What is a reverse mortgage?

-You will continue to own your home with a reverse mortgage.
-However since you are not longer making and monthly mortgage payments, the amount due on your home loan will grow over time.
-Basically since you are barrowing against the equity, so it will decrease over time.
+You will continue to own your home with a reverse mortgage*.
+However since you are no longer making monthly mortgage payments, the amount due on your home loan will grow over time.
+Basically you are borrowing against the equity, so it will decrease over time.

 Even though you don’t have mortgage payments, you will still be responsible for paying homeowner’s insurance and property taxes during the loan period.
-You will also have to be responsible for the up keep and repairs to the home.
-In fact if you were to fail to these requirements, it could lead to the loan becoming due, and you’ll have to pay the loan in full.
+You are responsible for the upkeep and repairs to the home.
+In fact if you were to fail these requirements, the loan could become due, and you’d have to pay the loan in full.

 Do I qualify for a reverse mortgage?

 You have to be at least 62 years of age.
 The home that you live in must be your primary residence for most of the year.
 You must also own the home outright or have a low enough balance on the existing mortgage that it can be paid off from the proceeds of the reverse mortgage.